 Actually, whenever the surface of one body slides over that of another, each body exerts a frictional force on the other.
 The frictional force on each body is in a direction opposite to its motion relative to the other body.
 Frictional forces automatically opposite this relative motion and never aid it.
 Even when there is no relative motion, frictional forces may exist between surfaces.

 Friction force formula

-Fiction is equal to the applied force that tends to move a body at rest .
+Fiction is equal to the applied force that tends to move a body at rest.
 It increases with the applied force.
-Friction can be increased to certain maximum value.
-It does not increased beyond this.
+Friction can be increased to a certain maximum value.
+It does not increase beyond this.

 Coefficient of friction formula

 The maximum value of friction is known as the force of limiting friction (Fs).
 It depends on the normal reaction (pressing force) between the two surfaces in contact.
 The ratio between the force of limiting friction Fs and the normal reaction R is constant.
 This constant is called the coefficient of friction and is represented by μ.
 Thus

 If m be the mass of the block, then for horizontal surface:

 R = mg